iCliniq Logo

 • Any heart disease.

-• Congenital genetic diseases such as Brugada syndrome and long or short QT syndrome.
+• Congenital genetic diseases such as brugada syndrome and long or short QT syndrome.

-• People under medication for heart diseases.
+• People are under medication for heart diseases.

 • Electrolyte imbalance.